Debt Consolidation With a Personal Loan: A Math-First Guide

 A consolidation loan can lower monthly payment while increasing total interest if the term is long.
 That might still be rational if cash flow saves you from late fees or if it enables faster attack on remaining high-APR debt elsewhere.
 But if the goal is purely minimizing interest, you must compare total interest across scenarios with the same monthly budget where possible.
 The Debt Payoff Calculator helps when you are juggling multiple accounts and a consolidation proposal simultaneously.

 If consolidation lowers rate but you extend term dramatically, break-even analysis matters.
 How many months of lower interest will it take to offset origination fees?
 Will you keep the loan long enough?
 If you plan aggressive prepayment, fees amortize over fewer months, which can improve outcomes.
-Model prepayment using the Extra Payment Calculator.
+Model prepayment using the Payment Calculator.

 After consolidation: rules that prevent relapse

 Rule one: autopay the installment loan.
 Rule two: remove stored cards from shopping sites if impulsive spending is a risk.
 Rule three: keep one card for planned expenses or use debit until balances stabilize.
 Rule four: rebuild emergency savings while paying debt so you do not re-borrow for small surprises.
 Rule five: schedule a monthly 10-minute money review to update balances and rerun calculators.
-The Debt Snowball Calculator can still help if you have multiple remaining debts after consolidation.
+The Debt Payoff Calculator can still help if you have multiple remaining debts after consolidation.

 If you own a home and are comparing consolidation options, mortgage products may appear too.
 Compare carefully: secured debt has different risk than unsecured personal loans.
 The Mortgage Calculator is relevant when secured options enter the conversation.